JavierDiezSierra/urbanmask/README.md

 # Urban and rural surrounding areas selection

-This repository contains functions to select urban a rural surrounding areas from Global or Regional Climate Models given a specific city.

-It includes functionalities to assess the Urban Heat Iland (UHI).
+This repository provides a set of tools designed to identify urban and rural surrounding areas from Global or Regional Climate Models, tailored to a specific city of interest.
+The code includes functionalities to assess the Urban Heat Island (UHI) effect with configurable parameters for different spatial resolutions and environments.

 ## Repository Overview
 ### Key Components